guibohnert91/scalable-textdiff-poc/README.md

 The project follows a simplified version of a DDD style project.
 I did it as simple as possible to match the criterias specified in the assignement.

-For breviety I using some patterns like:
-- Method Factories: using in the Models/Value objects Models), since the models are so simple I didn't write "full factories" in the application.
-- Chain of responsability: using to execute the diffing process (could be like a decorator too)

 There are documentation by the code, also I tried to be consitent with the naming/meaning of the methods so It's easy to navigate in the solution.

 ### Tecnologies